In this post, we’ll discuss the 10 best types of boots for guys and share ideas for a perfect three-boot collection.

 Of course, any Dr. Martens boots will have that “fashion combat” aesthetic, but your mileage may vary with long term quality and wearability.

 Building a Well-Rounded Boot Collection

 Since these three boots can often be used interchangeably, I recommend varying up the colors and materials.
-For example, my collection consists of:
+For example, your collection could consist of:

-But you could also go with something like:
+But if your style aesthetic is more of a monochromatic, black/white/grey vibe, you could go with something like:

 - Black leather work boots

 This way, you have a variety of styles, colors and materials to choose from.